-A short drive south of the lush vineyards of Chianti and the elegant towns of San Gimignano and Siena, lies a stunning green and yellow stretch of countryside known as Valdichiana Senese.
-Here you’ll find pretty hamlets, producers of Vino Nobile di Montepulciano and some of the most renowned thermal centers in Tuscany.
+Valdichiana Senese is a stunning stretch of beautiful Tuscan countryside where you’ll find pretty hamlets, producers of Vino Nobile di Montepulciano and some of the most renowned thermal centers in the region.

-Valdichiana Senese looks like a painting.
-Its luxuriant green hills and yellow wheat fields lead from one pretty village to the next, while filling your eyes with all the beautiful shades of the Tuscan countryside.
-It’s definitely the ideal choice for those seeking a holiday in a peaceful and scenic location.
+A short drive south of the lush vineyards of Chianti and the elegant towns of San Gimignano and Siena brings you to Valdichiana Senese, a corner of Tuscany that truly looks like a painting.
+Its luxuriant green hills and yellow wheat fields lead from one pretty village to the next and fill your eyes with the beautiful shades of the Tuscan countryside.
+It’s the ideal choice for those seeking a holiday in a peaceful and scenic location.

 Not to miss are the XVII-century Cathedral of Santa Maria Assunta, with masterpieces from the Sienese school, the Town Hall, where you can climb to the top of the tower to enjoy beautiful views, and the Church of St. Augustin, with a pretty white stone façade and a beautiful array of artworks inside.
-Oh, and of course you can’t leave Montepulciano without a glass (or two) of Vino Nobile, the high quality red wine produced here.
+Oh, and of course you can’t leave Montepulciano without a glass (or two) of Vino Nobile, the high-quality red wine produced here.

 About 25 km south of Montepulciano you’ll find Chiusi, a charming town perched on a hill at the border between Tuscany and Umbria.
 This place dates back to 1000 BC and was once a key settlement of the Etruscan empire.
 Definitely a must see for archeology lovers, who will be amazed by the fantastic findings on display at the National Etruscan Museum, one of the most important collections of Etruscan remains in Italy.

 Things to see in Cetona include the XI century Church of San Michele Arcangelo, the frescoes by Pinturicchio in the Collegiata of Santissima Trinità and the Belvedere Archeological Park with caves that were once used as places of worship and burial.
 Another interesting site is the monastery founded by Saint Francis of Assisi in 1212, where you can explore the grounds and then dive into a unique (but expensive) dining experience at La Frateria.

-Next stop is Sarteano, a tiny yet very lively village worth exploring.
-It’s dominated by the massive XI-century castle.
+Next stop is Sarteano, a tiny, yet very lively, village dominated by a massive XI-century castle.
 Despite its small size, there are lots of interesting sights to explore here, including the stunning medieval loggia in the central square, the magnificent XVII-century Arriscianti Theater, the Church of St. Martin in the Forum with its extraordinary works of art, and the historic Bologni pharmacy displaying herbals, antique ceramic and glass jars.

 Time to hit the spa!
-Just a short drive north of Sarteano, Chianciano Terme is a popular spa town, whose healing thermal waters have been well known since Etruscan times.
+Just a short drive north of Sarteano, Chianciano Terme is a popular spa town whose healing thermal waters have been well known since Etruscan times.
 Surrounded by century-old oak trees and olive groves, this is a place of beauty and relaxation that can easily be used as a base for exploring the treasures of Valdichiana.

 Montisi and Castelmuzio

-Driving further north through lush green hills and yellow wheat fields, you’ll reach two picturesque villages you probably haven’t heard of before: Montisi and Castelmuzio.
+Driving further north through lush green hills and wheat fields, you’ll reach two picturesque villages you probably haven’t heard of before: Montisi and Castelmuzio.
 Montisi is a vibrant hilltop village adorned with the colorful flags of its four contrade (districts).
 It features one of the world’s smallest functioning theatres and the famous Piccolo Accademia conservatory which draws harpsichord teachers and students from all over the globe.

-I suggest to visit Trequanda at dusk and head straight to Conte Matto restaurant http://www.contematto.it/it/index.php to dine (weather permitting) on the fantastic terrace overlooking the valley, surely an unforgettable experience!
-Trequanda is another off-the-beaten-path Tuscan gem where life is centered around the piazza.
+I suggest to visit Trequanda at dusk and head straight to Conte Matto restaurant to dine on the fantastic terrace overlooking the valley.
+Weather permitting, it’s truly an unforgettable experience!
+Trequanda is another Tuscan gem where life is centered around the piazza.

 - Restaurants I can recommend in this area are Conte Matto in Trequanda, Locanda di Casal Mustia in Castelmuzio and Da Roberto in Montisi